flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180304-shooter-at-youtube.md

     had been warned about her.
   card_citation: ''
 card_3:
-  card_text: "“The night before (the shooter) opened fire in a courtyard at YouTubea\x19s headquarters Tuesday afternoon, Mountain View police found the San Diego woman sleeping in her car.
-She had been reported missing by her family in Southern California, and her father Ismail Aghdam told police she might be going to YouTube because she a\x1Chateda\x1D the company.”  \n_The Mercury News_"
+  card_text: "“The night before (the shooter) opened fire in a courtyard at YouTubeax19s headquarters Tuesday afternoon, Mountain View police found the San Diego woman sleeping in her car.
+She had been reported missing by her family in Southern California, and her father Ismail Aghdam told police she might be going to YouTube because she ax1Chatedax1D the company.”  n_The Mercury News_"
   card_citation: ''
 card_4:
   card_text: >-